 You go ahead, Nancy.

-You know, this is Jonathan Gillam talking.
+You know, this is Jonathan Gillum talking.

-I was on the front lines uh in the FBI and the war on terror in New York and doing threat assessments all over the country.
+I was on the front lines in the FBI and the war on terror in New York and doing threat assessments all over the country.

-And the one thing that I have, and you're gonna speak to this from the battlefield, is that you cannot think that these that this enemy is somebody who just sits back, is uneducated and doesn't know what they're just as sophisticated as the Russian intelligence during the Cold War.
+And the one thing that I have, and you're going to speak to this from the battlefield, is that you cannot think that this enemy is somebody who just sits back, is uneducated, and doesn't know what.

-Intelligent as any of these other groups that have carried out covert that you watch on the Born Identity movies, these people have intelligence, they have intelligence networks, they they have master's degrees and doctor's degrees, and they're they're dedicated and not afraid to die.
+They're just as intelligent as any of these other groups that have carried out covert that you watch on the Born Identity movies.

 That is a dangerous enemy.